andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

 }
 ```

-If someone were to ask you, &#8220;What is the `generateStarWarsName` function's Type?&#8221;, you could answer: &#8220;`generateStarWarsName` is a function Type that has three parameters, the first two of Type String, the last of Type Int, and that returns a value of Type String.&#8221;
+If someone were to ask you, "What is the `generateStarWarsName` function's Type?&#8221;, you could answer: "`generateStarWarsName` is a function Type that has three parameters, the first two of Type String, the last of Type Int, and that returns a value of Type String.&#8221;

 Wordy?
 Yes.
 But it does explain in precise terms what the function's Type is.